bb-mvp/kafka-pipeline/README.md

 1. [Add example bank transactions to your AWS database](#add-example-bank-transactions-into-your-aws-database-via-the-github-actions-workflow)
 2. On Confluent Cloud, navigate to your cluster and click on "Topics" on the left menu
-3. You will see that a `<your-prefix>.public.transaction` topic has been added
+3.  `transaction` topic has been added
+4.  `trans_status_init` topic has been added
+5.  `trans_status_ok` topic has been added
-4. If you click on the topic and then the "Messages" tab, you can see the messages by specifying the offset as `0 / Partition: 0`
+6. If you click on the topic and then the "Messages" tab, you can see the messages by specifying the offset as `0 / Partition: 0`

    Also, if you then kick off another GitHub Actions workflow run to add more bank transactions to your